Health Checks¶

 Platform Health Check¶

-If your module is accessing data from the platform, you can use the /HealthzChecks/ping
+If your module is accessing data from the platform, you can use the /HealthzChecks/ping endpoint to determine if the platform API is healthy.

 E.g. for the Hv.ModuleApi you can trigger a GET request to: